harrycornell/Research-Project/README.md

 ### 5.2 Surveys

-Intro
+INTRO

 #### 5.2.1 IRB Plan

-IRB RHP-255 forms will be submitted for review by UCF's IRB review board.
-We
+RHP-255 forms for both questionnaires will be submitted for review by UCF’s IRB Review Board.
+As neither questionnaire collects or retains personal data, we believe the board will provide an exemption for both surveys.
+While the Route Decision Questionnaire is conducted anonymously, there is an in-person element, and as such, we will keep a completed RHP-254 Explanation of Research form on file, should the review board have need of it.

 #### 5.2.2 Route Decision Questionnaire